IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 # A model for MUD controller mapping of names to addresses {#mapping}

 This section details a strategy that a MUD controller could take.
-Within the limits of DNS use detailed in {{sec-reco}}, this process can work.
+Within the limits of DNS use detailed in {{sec-reco}}, this process can work There are other ways, detailed in {{failingstrategy}} which just do not work.

 The simplest successful strategy for translating names for a MUD controller to take is to do a DNS lookup on the name (a forward lookup), and then use the resulting IP addresses to populate the actual ACLs.

 There a number of possible failures, and the goal of this section is to explain how some common  DNS usages may fail.